meuleman/epilogos/README.md

 The file `HSC_B-cellGroupSpec.txt` contains the column specification for a group of stem-cell and B-cell samples in the input data.
-To compute DKL for a comparison of these two subsets of the input data, run the following command:
+To compute DKL for a comparison of these two subsets of the input data, run the following command, again from the epilogos `data` subdirectory: